The "easiest" way to change

 Good me, I then find a fault with your choice and argue with you by showing the fault.

-Because, poor me, I’m afraid I won’t like your choice.
+Because, bad me, I’m predicting failure to like your choice

 Step 2